 If you are unfamiliar with the concept of sight words, they are words that beginning readers learn to memorize to help them build reading confidence.
 In Tennessee, where I live, there are 40 kindergarten sight words that kindergarteners need to master.
 A sight word is a word whose spelling is not always straightforward and memorizing sight words helps beginning readers get past that reading hump.
+Here are some entertaining sight word practice ideas to get your little ones confident with the sight words so that they will foster a love of reading.

-Fun Sight Word Learning Ideas:
+Fun Sight Word Practice Ideas:

 My son and I played a fun sight word game the other night that I thought I would share with you.
 He wanted to play Tic-Tac-Toe which I find kind of boring so I substituted his sight words and it was more fun for both of us.
 I hope you enjoy these kindergarten sight word learning ideas!